AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 ## Timeout {#timeout}

 ### Timeout or error in journey activities {#timeout_and_error}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_properties_timout"
+>title="Timeout"
+>abstract="Define the amount of time the journey will try to execute an action or verify a condition before considering it as timeout."

 When editing an action or condition activity, you can define an alternative path in case of error or timeout.
 If the processing of the activity interrogating a third-party system exceeds the timeout duration defined in **[!UICONTROL Timeout or error]** field of the journey's properties, the second path will be chosen to perform a potential fallback action.